zzm634/typeorm-no-arp/docs/many-to-many-relations.md

 }
 ```

 We just made our relation bi-directional.
-Note, the inverse relation does not have a `@JoinTable`.
+Note that the inverse relation does not have a `@JoinTable`.
 `@JoinTable` must be only on one side of the relation.

 Bi-directional relations allow you to join relations from both sides using `QueryBuilder`: